Collider Prospects for the Neutrino Magnetic Moment Portal: Conclusions

 In this work, we studied a model featuring a sterile neutrino, $N$, interacting with the Standard Model via the active-to-sterile neutrino magnetic moment $d_\gamma^\alpha$.
 We focused on exploring the potential of proposed future lepton colliders, including CEPC, FCC-ee, CLIC, and two MuC realizations (3 TeV and 10 TeV), to probe this interaction.
 Additionally, we revisited constraints from LEP.
 In our analysis, several sterile neutrino production processes were considered, including 2-2 process $\ell^+ \ell^- \to \nu N$, various 2-3 processes involving $\gamma/Z$-$\nu$ and $W \ell$ fusion and 2-4 vector boson fusion process.
 By incorporating the two primary decay modes of $N$ ($N\to \nu\, \gamma$ and $N\to \ell\, W$), we identified six channels with sizable cross sections for MuC and CLIC, along with the $\gamma$-$\gamma$ channel at CEPC, FCC-ee, and LEP, none of which have been previously explored in the literature.
 For all considered processes, we implemented the generator-level and analysis cuts and performed cut-and-count analysis in order to calculate the expected sensitivities.

 Across several benchmark scenarios, we observed that the expected sensitivities vary significantly depending on sterile neutrino production channel, center-of-mass energy, and the flavor of neutrino and charged lepton interacting with the sterile neutrino.
 For LEP, CEPC and FCC-ee, the dominant channel involves sterile neutrino production via $e^+ e^- \to \nu N$, followed by its decay into $\gamma \nu$.
 In contrast, for MuC and CLIC, the situation is more complex, with multiple channels contributing.
 Among the 10 channels listed in \cref{tab:all_channels}, five--namely $0$-$W$, $W$-$\gamma$, $2\ell$-$\gamma$, $W$-$W$, and $Z$-$W$--emerged as the most sensitive in specific regions of the parameter space.
 Notably, for the studied benchmark points, values of $d_\gamma \simeq 10^{-7} \, \text{GeV}^{-1}$ are within reach at MuC and CLIC, significantly surpassing existing constraints for $m_N \gtrsim 100$ GeV.
+Our derived sensitivity $d_\gamma \simeq 10^{-7} \, \text{GeV}^{-1}$ covers the region of a dipole operator estimated with a cutoff scale $\Lambda = 20~\text{TeV}$ (above the collision energy of a $10~\text{TeV}$ MuC) and Wilson coefficients of $\mathcal{O}(1)$.
+This demonstrates that MuC can provide efficient probes of UV theories at this scale in the strong coupling regime.